-New Vrindaban is managed by two legal entities, namely ISKCON New Vrindaban and ECO-Vrindaban.
-These two entities are working cooperatively to full Prabhupada’s visions for New Vrindaban as a sacred village known worldwide for cow protection, simple living, Holy Pilgrimage, spiritual education and above all, loving Krishna.
+New Vrindaban is managed by two legal entities, ISKCON New Vrindaban and ECO-Vrindaban.
+These two entities are working cooperatively to fulfill Srila Prabhupada’s vision for New Vrindaban as a sacred village known worldwide for cow protection, simple living, holy pilgrimage, spiritual education, and above all, loving Krishna.

 Governing Body Commission (GBC) Members of New Vrindaban

 Anuttama Das (GBC), Dayavira Das (Chair), Jaya Krsna Das (Temple President), Gopisa Das, Ranaka Das, Vrsni Devi Dasi, Nama Kirti Devi Dasi, Ranaka Das

 GBC: Anuttama Das